cheezy/pretty_face/README.md

 ## Getting Started

 ### Download gem
-Add:
+Add the gem to your Gemfile

-    gem 'pretty_face'
+   `gem 'pretty_face'`

-to your Gemfile and bundle update.
+Then do a  `bundle update` to get the latest version

 ### Add Formatter
 Update your profile in cucumber.yml file with the following arguments